MarinHealth Patient Privacy Litigation

 If you were contacted, that means MarinHealth’s disclosures identified you as one of the patients who were treated in a room with a camera during the time the recording system was operational.

-3. What is the lawsuit about, in one sentence?
+3. What is the lawsuit about?

 4. Who is included in the proposed class?